-Any concern about a child at risk of harm or being harmed under any category must be reported using the Bromcom MIS system or the Pink Cause for Concern form.
+Any concern about a child at risk of harm or being harmed under any category, this includes concerns about child on child abuse, child on child sexual violence and sexual harassment must be reported using the Bromcom MIS system or the Pink Cause for Concern form.

-49. CHILD PROTECTION CONFERENCES
+48. CHILD PROTECTION CONFERENCES

 Staff members may be asked to attend a child protection conference on behalf of the school in respect of an individual child.
-Usually, the person attending from school will be the Headmaster or Year team Designated Safeguarding Lead.
+Usually, the person attending from school will be the Headteachers or Year team Designated Safeguarding Lead.
 In any case, the person attending will need to have as much relevant up to date information about the child as possible.